 JBL 305P MkII

 Trying to please both the casual and audiophile market in a 5-inch woofer package is a tough ask.
-With a bunch of new innovations, they promise to once again be one of the best options when selecting studio monitors without breaking the bank.
+With a bunch of new innovations, they promise to once again be one of the best 5 inch monitors without breaking the bank.

 Let’s dive into what the JBL 305P MkII offers for the DJ looking to add a pair of studio monitors to their setup.